 On average, the annual professional license cost is between $50 and $100 for most small businesses.

-Pros and cons of forming an LLC in California
+Pros and cons of starting an LLC in California

 The idea of starting a business in the Golden State allures to many people as it’s a highly-populated, prosperous land with many opportunities.

-However, operating as a small business in California has its hurdles too.
+However, operating as LLC in California has its hurdles too.

 California LLC pros